vp-82/Business-Intelligence-2023-HS/Lesson_03/Exercise_04_SQL_Join_to_View.md

 ### Tips:

 1. Make use of table aliases to improve query clarity.
-2. Be judicious in selecting the fields to include in the final view, ensuring they're relevant to the task at hand.
+2. Better add more fields to your view, you might need them later.
 3. Confirm your JOIN operations are based on the right keys to maintain data integrity.

 ## Exercise: Identifying Top Countries by Sales Orders